 We have aligned with Microsoft guidance to patch your device and mitigate the vulnerability, and we will align with them on availability of the patches.
 Microsoft has released patches for all Windows operating systems.
 The following link provides access to currently available patches, as well as any necessary registry keys: https://support.microsoft.com/en-us/help/4072698/windows-server-guidance-to-protect-against-the-speculative-execution.

 Note: The patches apply to only Windows operating systems.
 Additional patches for hardware and firmware for all platforms will be required and are continuing to roll out.
 We are working with our vendors to secure Unified Extensible Firmware Interface (UEFI) firmware and Basic Input/Output System (BIOS) updates.
 Timing of availability for updates will vary from vendor to vendor, adding another layer of complexity to full remediation.
 Firmware updates are the final part of the process to protect against Variant 2 2017-5715 of Spectre.
 Because it’s likely these updates will require reboots, customers must opt in to the maintenance prior to execution.

 Important: Opting out of UEFI firmware updates and BIOS updates will result in not being protected against Variant 2 2017-5715 of Spectre.

-We have added new steps for both understanding and for those who want to fully remediate vulnerabilities.
+We have added new steps both for understanding and for those who want to fully remediate vulnerabilities.

-Step 1: Update the registry and apply the update
+Step 1: Install the update

 - The download and installation of the update will be dependent upon the device Windows Updates settings.